cascadiajs/cascadiajs-2022/src/views/content/sponsorships/next-steps.md

 ![Expo Hall layout](/images/sunriver/homestead-expo-hall.png)

 Expo Hall tables are 6 feet by 1 foot (6' x 1') and will be set-up in the entrance hall located directly outside of the Talk Track room.
+Unlike the diagram above, we will only set-up a maximum of 9 booths, so there will be space in between all of the booths to minimize crowding while inside.

 We will run power to each booth.
 Sponsors will be responsible for setting-up pop-up banners, tablecloths and staffing their booths.